 Kabuto, a helmet made from bamboo staves and leather plates (from 3 to over 100 plates) riveted together.

-A neck guard shikoro made from several layers of curved bamboo and boiled leather strips was suspended
+A neck guard shikoro made from several layers of curved bamboo or iron and boiled leather strips was suspended

 from the bottom edge of the kabuto.